openbmc/docs/designs/firmware_update_via_blobs.md

 blob timeout period it'll be closed.
 Because expiration is not the same action as closing, the cache will be flushed and any staged pieces deleted.

-The image itself, in legacy mode will be placed and named in such a way that it will disappear if the BMC reboots.
+The image itself, in legacy (static layout) mode will be placed and named in such a way that it will disappear if the BMC reboots.
 In the UBI case, the file will be stored in `/tmp` and deleted accordingly.

 At any point during the upload process, one can abort by closing the open blobs and deleting them by name.